 It is the type of acquired ptosis which occurs due to excessive weight on the upper eyelid such as a tumor, edema, dermatochalasis, or anterior orbital lesions.

 If there is the appearance of ptosis without levator abnormality, it is called pseudoptosis.
 The common causes of pseudoptosis are anophthalmos, microphthalmos, enophthalmos, phthisis bulbi, blepharospasm, double elevator palsy, contralateral proptosis, dermatochalasis, and Duane’s syndrome.

 The main symptom of ptosis is droopy or falling off one or both upper eyelids.
 It is a painless condition.
 So, it may go unnoticed in many cases of mild ptosis.
 The more severe the ptosis gets more it impacts the appearance of the face.
 Hence, it may cause a psychological impact as well.

 You won’t notice any other symptoms if you have mild, uncomplicated ptosis.
 However, if the ptosis is caused by a serious medical illness, you may find other symptoms related to the underlying cause.

-For example, if you have double vision, difficulty speaking, swallowing or breathing, and weakness in the limbs along with droopy eyelid, you may be suffering from myasthenia gravis.
-Likewise, infants with congenital ptosis might have crossed eyes, lazy eye, and/or nystagmus.
+For example, if you have double vision, difficulty speaking, swallowing, or breathing, and weakness in the limbs along with droopy eyelid, you may be suffering from myasthenia gravis.
+Likewise, infants with congenital ptosis might have crossed eyes, lazy eyes, and/or nystagmus.

 If ptosis covers part of your pupil and limits the visibility, you might try raising your eyelids unconsciously.
-As a result, tension-type headache, and chin up are common in patients with severe ptosis.
+As a result, tension-type headaches, and chin up are common in patients with severe ptosis.